-Government grants and rebates includes grant income in respect of the Enhanced Fund-Raising ("EFR") Programme, and property tax rebates, wage support and subsidies from the government to support businesses during the COVID-19 pandemic.
+Government grants and rebates includes grant income in respect of the Enhanced Fund-Raising ("EFR") Programme.
+In the prior year, the Group received \$2,901,000 of government grants pertaining to the Jobs Support Scheme ("JSS"), which was extended by the government to support businesses during the COVID-19 pandemic.

-During the year, the Group received \$2,901,000 (2021: \$30,880,000) of government grants pertaining to property tax rebates and the Jobs Support Scheme ("JSS").